How to Deal With Depression After Moving

 - Exercise – Exercising starts a biological cascade of events that results in many health benefits.
 Start with baby steps, as even a ten-minute walk can make a difference in your daily routine.

 - Cutting back on alcohol and caffeine – Alcohol is a depressant, so it’s better to avoid it until you feel better.
 And caffeine is a stimulant, so strong caffeine buzz can lead to an enormous crash.

 - Try something new – Staying busy is like exercise, keeps your body and your mind engaged, which leads to more energy and motivation.

 Familiarize Yourself With the New Home

 Surrounding yourself with items you know, arranging them in a way that brings back memories of the old home is one way of coping with the unfamiliar environment.
 Arrange your furniture in a way you were used to in your previous home.
 You can always rearrange when you are completely settled.

 Decorate your place, make colors and furniture remind you of the place you miss.
-At the moment, you are doing it not to impress anybody but to restore inner peace that you are robbed of by moving.
-Start small – a bright-colored piece of furniture or a houseplant can really change the mood of a living space.
+At the moment, you are doing it not to impress anybody but to restore the inner peace that you are robbed of by moving.
+Start small – a bright-colored piece of furniture or a houseplant can really change the mood of living space.